top of page

 Punch

 There are few things more grotesque than watching a nation normalize carnage.
-Today, I witnessed yet another gruesome crash on the Lagos-Ibadan Expressway—a stretch of road so routinely soaked in blood, it might as well be renamed the Expressway of Death.
-And yet, both the federal and Lagos/Oyo state governments have responded with the same callous, zombified indifference that has become the hallmark of governance in Nigeria: performative press statements, empty promises, and photo-ops in starched agbadas while the people die in real time.
+Today, I witnessed yet another gruesome crash on the Lagos-Ibadan Expressway, a stretch of road so routinely soaked in blood, it might as well be renamed the Expressway of Death.
+And yet, both the federal and Lagos/Oyo state governments have responded with the same callous, zombified indifference that has become the hallmark of governance in Nigeria, performative press statements, empty promises, and photo-ops in starched agbadas while the people die in real time.

 Owned by the federal government and overseen in part by the Lagos and Oyo state administrations, this so-called lifeline has become a corridor of chaos.
-On the Ibadan stretch alone—from Toll Gate to Iwo Road—pedestrians are forced into a daily ritual of Russian roulette.
+On the Ibadan stretch alone, from Toll Gate to Iwo Road, pedestrians are forced into a daily ritual of Russian roulette.
 No pedestrian bridges.
 No proper crossings.
 Just crumbling concrete, reckless drivers, and a government that treats the poor like expendable extras in a dystopian horror show.

-You can’t talk about “modern infrastructure” while children are leaping across eight lanes of speeding traffic to get to school.
+You can’t talk about “modern infrastructure while children are leaping across eight lanes of speeding traffic to get to school.
 You can’t praise economic corridors while the bodies of traders, students, and fruit sellers lie twisted in the median because the state couldn’t be bothered to build a simple footbridge.

 • Governor Makinde must stop hiding behind press releases and show up where his people are dying.
+Leadership requires presence, empathy, and real solutions, not just words.

 LaBode Obanor